 In August 2022, a letter sent by Columbia University Human Resources informed retired Officers that it had changed the retiree medical insurance arrangement.
-(Apparently, no similar notice was given to currently active officers, whose retirement financial calculus is affected, too.)
+(Apparently, no similar notice was given to currently active officers, whose retirement financial calculus was affected, too.)

-- The four Columbia-sponsored plans were to be abolished by the end of 2022. - Instead, an exchange run by a company called Via Benefits would list a set of privately offered insurance plans by third-party insurance companies, and be available to advise retirees through benefit consultants and online tools about plans that would make most sense to them.
+- The four Columbia-sponsored plans were to be abolished by the end of 2022. - Instead, an exchange run by a company called Via Benefits would list a set of privately offered insurance plans by third-party insurance companies and be available to advise retirees through benefit consultants and online tools about plans that would make most sense to them.
 Via would then forward the application to the company that the retiree picked. - The subsidy by Columbia would be reduced from \$72 + \$36 per month to a smaller number, \$18.33 + \$9.17 per month (an annual \$220 + \$110), available to those current users of the Columbia plans who chose to go through the Via Exchange.
 (For retirees grandfathered under plans before 2011, these numbers are doubled.
-Those who retired before 1994 under a still different plan, and who are still with us, are unaffected.) - Future eligible retirees would receive the subsidy \$18.33 (+ \$9.17 for a spouse) if they selected their plans through Via.
+Those who retired before 1994 under a still different plan, and who are still with us, are unaffected.) - Future eligible retirees would receive the subsidy \$18.33 (+ \$9.17 for a spouse) if they selected their plans through Via. - There would be some support for cases of catastrophic prescription drug cost, for those retirees selecting their plans through Via. - The Columbia-sponsored dental plan remains. - The new plan was based on the recommendations of Columbia's HR consultancy WTW (Willis Towers Watson).
+The operator of the exchange, Via Benefits, is a WTW subsidiary.